AscendingPassage.com HOME PAGE.

 The ancient Egyptians made most of their temples in conformity with a

 single type.
-The sanctuary was at the heart, the core, of each temple
+The sanctuary was at the heart, the core, of each temple.
+The sanctuary was surrounded by the chambers in which were laid up the

 precious objects connected with ceremonies and sacrifices.
 Leading to

-house," were various halls the roofs of which were supported by
+this core of the temple were various halls the roofs of which were supported by

 columns--those hypostyle halls which one sees perpetually in Egypt.